ionide/FsAutoComplete/docs/Creating a new code fix.md

  ```

 This comprehensive approach ensures that the newly introduced code fix is properly integrated, tested, and ready for seamless integration into the FSAutocomplete environment.

+When preparing to submit a pull request, please consider the following guidelines:

+- Eliminate any extraneous code or comments that may remain from the sample code.
+- Ensure proper source code formatting by running the command `dotnet fantomas src`.
+- Avoid including focused tests, as they can cause the continuous integration build to fail.